-- With a hand blender, puree your mixture.
+- With a hand blender, puree your mixture well, especially if you left the pumpkin skin.
 If you don't have a hand blender, you can also carefully transfer to a regular blender and puree, then return to pot.
 (Add small amounts of water if puree is too dry).

 - Add lemon juice, salt, pepper, sugar (I let this simmer for a few minutes).
 Then turn off stove.